WordPress/gutenberg/docs/getting-started/README.md

 **Monthly:**

 [“What’s Next In Gutenberg?” posts](https://make.wordpress.org/core/tag/gutenberg-next/).
-These updates are wrangled by the Core Editor team and highlight what’s planned for the coming month of work on Gutenberg, how to get involved, and more.
+These updates are wrangled by the Core Editor team and highlight areas of work aligned with the Gutenberg roadmap for contributors to help, how to get involved, and more.

 [Block Based Themes Meeting](https://make.wordpress.org/themes/tags/block-based-meeting/).
 These meetings are currently wrangled in the #themereview Slack channel and are dedicated to sharing FSE changes that will specifically impact themes.
 Agendas and summaries are shared on the [Make Themes blog](https://make.wordpress.org/themes/).